chlor/GeMTeX-Pseudonymization/Readme.md

     -   NOTE: if you want, that all `DATE` annotations (incl.
         `DATE_BIRTH` and `DATE_DEATH`) are shifted, use the extension `-d` and an integer value,
-    -   example: `python surrogator.py -d 7` as a shift of seven days.
+    -   example: `python surrogator.py -f -p path_to_projects -d 7` as a shift of seven days.
     -   If there is no shift defined, there is no shift processed and `DATE_BIRTH` and `DATE_DEATH` the first day of the quarter.